Martyr!: Plot

 Cyrus is a queer poet living in Indiana, recovering from addiction to alcohol and drugs.
-His father, now deceased, was an Iranian migrant worker on a farm in rural Indiana.
-Cyrus believes that when he was a baby, his mother was killed on Iran Air Flight 655, a passenger plane which was shot down by a US missile during the Iran-Iraq war.
+His father, Ali, an Iranian migrant worker on a chicken farm in rural Indiana, is now deceased.
+Cyrus grows up believing that his mother, Roya, died aboard Iran Air Flight 655, a civilian passenger plane shot down by a U.S. Navy missile during the closing stages of the Iran–Iraq War.

-Cyrus is interested in the idea of martyrdom, and begins working on a "book of martyrs", while considering his own conceptual suicide as a potential martyr.
-He hears of an Iranian performance artist named Orkideh, who has terminal breast cancer, and is spending her last days in the Brooklyn Museum as part of a Marina Abramović-esque performance piece named "Death-Speak".
+Cyrus is interested in the idea of martyrdom, and begins working on a "book of martyrs", while contemplating his own death as a potential act of martyrdom.
+He learns of Orkideh, an Iranian performance artist with terminal breast cancer who is spending her last days in the Brooklyn Museum as part of a performance installation titled Death-Speak, reminiscent of endurance performances such as those by Marina Abramović.
 Cyrus travels to New York to talk with Orkideh, bringing his roommate Zee.
 Zee has strong feelings for Cyrus, although their relationship is often fraught.

-The book cycles between time periods and perspectives, including chapters told by Cyrus' mother, who was in a secret lesbian relationship in Iran, and his uncle, who, while serving in the Iran-Iraq war, was instructed to dress as an "angel" on horseback in order to comfort dying Iranian soldiers on the battlefield.
+The narrative moves across time periods and perspectives, including depicting the story of Cyrus' mother, who was in a secret lesbian relationship in Iran, and that of his uncle, who – while serving in the Iran–Iraq War – was instructed to dress as an angel on horseback in order to comfort dying soldiers on the battlefield.

+Following Orkideh's death, Cyrus learns information that reshapes his understanding of his mother's fate.
+Years earlier, in an attempt to escape Iran with her lover Leila, Roya swapped passports with Leila before the flight.
+When Iran Air Flight 655 was shot down, the passenger traveling under Roya's identity was actually Leila.
+Roya survived, emigrated to the United States, and eventually reinvented herself as the artist Orkideh.

-Upon Orkideh's death, Cyrus finds out from Sang - Orkideh's gallerist and ex-wife - that Orkideh was actually his mother, Roya.
-Roya had swapped passports with her lover Leila in order to escape Iran, and Leila was killed on the plane.
-In a dreamlike final scene, Cyrus appears to reconcile with Zee, before walking into a pool of golden light.
+The revelation forces Cyrus to reevaluate his understanding of his family history and of the symbolic role his mother's supposed death had played in his life.
+In the novel's final scene, presented in a dreamlike register, Cyrus appears to reconcile with Zee before walking into a pool of golden light.

 Writing and development

 Akbar found critical acclaim with his poetry collections Calling a Wolf a Wolf, released in 2017, and Pilgrim Bell, in 2021.
-During the COVID-19 pandemic, he made the decision to write a novel.
+During the COVID-19 pandemic, he decided to write a novel.
 Akbar wrote poems that served as a step in drafting the novel, and for a period he read two novels a week and watched a film daily as inspiration for his work.

+In an interview with In These Times, Akbar explains that the response to the shooting down of Iran Air Flight 655 greatly influenced his decision to make it a focus of the novel.